elchininet/ColorTranslator/README.md

 ###### Color blends static methods

-The static methods to create color blends accept any of the mentioned inputs as the first and second parameter, the third parameter is optional and it is the number of steps of the blending, and the fourth parameter is also optional and it specifies if the output colors should be a CSS string or an object:
+The static methods to create color blends accept any of the mentioned inputs as the first and second parameter, the third parameter is optional and it is the number of steps of the blending, and the fourth parameter is also optional and it specifies if the output colors should be CSS strings or objects:

 ```typescript
 getBlendColorsStaticMethod(